realpython/author-tools/README.md

 ## Snippet Usage

-Simply type `rp` to start using any of the snippets.
-The full documentation is below.
+To access the list of snippets, use the `ctrl+Space` ande then simply type `rp` to start using any of the snippets.
+The full list of snippets is below.

 This extension works best with `editor.tabCompletion` enabled (`on`) in your VS Code `Settings`.